Treating menopause depression with holistic care

 • Fatigue

-Just because you are middle aged and feel depressed does not mean you are entering menopause, nor vice-versa.
-It is important that you find out what is going on in your body and find that holistic balance.
-Knowing your body and maintaining your body will let you be aware of the changes.
+Just because you are middle aged and feeling depressed does not mean you are entering menopause.
+It is important to find out more about your mental and physical health, in order to find a balance.
+Knowing your body will help you be aware of the changes.

 Individuals in their 40s are more likely to become depressed than any other age group.
-In a recent survey done by CBS News, only 19% of women from the ages of 35 to 53 said they were happy.
-Women often have the bear the weight of the whole family and years of stress coupled financial problems, health problems and an array of many other problems can make middle age difficult for anyone.
+In a recent survey done by CBS News, only 19% of women from the ages of 45 to 53 said they were happy.
+Women often have to bear the weight of family problems and years of stress, coupled with financial concerns, health problems and an array of other issues that can make midlife difficult for many.

-Exercise, dance, eating correctly can all have a great affect upon the mind and the body.
-A holistic lifestyle can make the transition seem clearer and easier.
+Exercise and eating a healthy diet will have positive effects on your mind and body.
+A holistic lifestyle can make the transition of menopause seem clearer and easier.

-During this time in a woman´s life it is important to maintain a balance.
-Keep doing activities you like to do.
-Exercise daily, eat a healthy diet, get enough sleep and take time for yourself.
-Keeping yourself happy is key when facing new challenges.
+During this time in a woman's life it is important to maintain a balance.
+Exercise daily, eat a healthy diet, get enough sleep, and take time for yourself.
+Keeping yourself healthy and happy is key when facing new challenges.

-There are also alternative medicines that have been to be affective.
-They range from herbal medical to natural blends, and many find that they have the proper nutrients to help the body without producing side effects.
+There are also alternative medicines which many women find to be effective.
+They range from herbal supplements to natural therapy methods, which benefit many women without producing negative side effects.

-Click on the following link for more information about alternative medicines to treat menopause depression holistically.
+Click on the following links for more information about alternative medicines to treat menopausal depression.